Sample-path large deviations for L\'evy processes and random walks with Weibull increments: Proofs

 From Lemma~\ref{lemma:multi-Jk-process} and the principle of the largest term,

 Turning to the lower bound, let $G$ be an open set.
 Since the lower bound is trivial in case $\inf_{x\in G}I_k(x)=\infty$, we focus on the case $\inf_{x\in G}I_k(x)<\infty$.
-In this case, from the similar reasoning as for \eqref{eq:lowerbound-because-ratio-zero},
+In this case, using a reasoning similar to the one leading to \eqref{eq:lowerbound-because-ratio-zero},

 \end{proof}

 The proof of Lemma~\ref{eq:extspldplbt} is completely analogous to the one-dimensional case, and therefore omitted.